apierr/javascript-unit-testing-lecture/README.md

 Jasmine is a javascript behavior-driven development (BDD) framework from Pivotal Labs.
 Firstly, we explain exactly what TDD and DBB are and the difference between them.
-Secondly we look in details to QUnit and Jasmine: among the other things you learn how to make assertions and how to test user what are and how to write Suites, specifications (specs), Spies.
+Secondly we look in details to QUnit and Jasmine: among the other things you will learn: how to make assertions, how to test user interface elements, what are and how to write Suites, specifications (specs) and spies.
 Then, in this course we will use both BDD with TDD to write unit tests for a Backbone application.
-Finally. this course will covers other important aspects of testing, such as performance, stress, security, automation and deployment.
+Finally, this course will covers other important aspects of testing, such as performance, stress, security, automation and deployment.

 ## Course Structure